Resources of excellence

 Cartier has issued instructions to this effect to its suppliers of coloured gemstones, requesting that they confirm on all relevant shipments that the gemstones provided have not been mined in Burma.

 Because of Cartier's exceptional position in the jewellery world, we believe that our responsibilities with respect to society encompass not only our own operations and our entire supply chain but also involve a broader role in seeking to make a difference in the jewellery industry at large – particularly in the mining and production of precious metals and minerals.

-At Cartier, our gold suppliers have unequivocally committed, in writing, to responsible gold sourcing practices, as described by the Responsible Jewellery Council in its Code of Practices.
+At Cartier, our gold suppliers have unequivocally committed, in writing, to responsible gold sourcing, in line with the best practices and certifications.
 They have also pledged to implement every possible measure, within their operations and sphere of influence, to prevent gold which may be used to finance human rights violations from entering the watch and jewellery supply chain, particularly when it comes to the gold products they supply to us.
-Our suppliers are now required to join the RJC and have their operations certified to its Code of Practices, which covers human rights, ethical, social and environmental performance.

 In keeping with our dedication to excellence since our Maison's foundation in 1847, Cartier is committed to responsible and sustainable business principles and practices, including sustainable sourcing.
 We work towards upholding such practices and principles throughout all lines of business, including leather products.